 How to prevent the risk of food allergy?

-What is child-led dietary diversification (CBD)?
+What is child-led dietary diversification (CBDD)?

 To start DME, you can introduce a different fruit and vegetable each day.

 Broccoli, for example, is an ideal food to start DME with: easy to hold by the foot of the bouquet, the broccoli floret crushes very easily against the gums.